Exam FM Sample Questions, Free and Interactive

 Three Tactics for the 456 Items

 Drill the asset-liability management subset twice.
 The 26 ALM items are the most conceptually dense in the sample set.
-Most candidates score below 50 percent on these on the first pass.
+Most candidates score below 50 percent on these the first pass.
 The second pass, with conscious attention to the immunization conditions (PV match, modified duration match, asset convexity higher than liability convexity), typically jumps to 80+ percent.

 What the Samples Don't Cover Well